openvinotoolkit/open_model_zoo/demos/machine_translation_demo/python/README.md

                         .txt file.
 Replaces console input.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, FPGA, HDDL or MYRIAD is acceptable.
+Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
 The demo will look for a suitable plugin for device specified.
                         Default value is CPU.
    -o OUTPUT, --output OUTPUT